ssnau/xkit/koa/README.md

 Now you must know how easy it is.
 Basically, there 4 fields for you to configuare with:

-- url:
-- method/methods:
-- middleware/middlewares:
-- controller: the handler function  Basically, there 4 fields for you to configuare with:

 - url: the url to be matching
 - method/methods: the http method to be matching
 - middleware/middlewares: process with middlewares before hitting the match route
 - controller: the handler function